Albert Lea secondary schools look at adding Fridays with in-person learning to current model - Albert Lea Tribune

 The current learning has students grouped into A/B groups with students in the A group attending in-person classes on Monday and Wednesday, and the B group attending in-person classes Tuesday and Thursday, and all students using distance learning on Friday.
 The new model would have students in the A and B groups start attending in-person classes on alternating Fridays starting with the A group on Feb.
 12. Fridays would remain as a virtual learning day for students not attending in-person classes.

-Tasked by the school board and Superintendent Mike Funk to come up with a way to get students back in the school on Fridays, Southwest Middle School Principal Chirs Dibble and Albert Lea High School Principal Mark Grossklaus presented this option to the board as one of the two top options to accomplish that.
+Tasked by the school board and Superintendent Mike Funk to come up with a way to get students back in the school on Fridays, Southwest Middle School Principal Chris Dibble and Albert Lea High School Principal Mark Grossklaus presented this option to the board as one of the two top options to accomplish that.

 The second option presented to the board was an “intervention day.” which would involve students who needed extra help to come in and catch up on their work.